gitkraken/vscode-gitlens/README.md

 - Adds a *Compare Working Tree with Branch or Tag...* command (`gitlens.diffWorkingWithBranch`) to compare the working tree with the selected branch or tag

-- Adds a *Compare File with Branch or Tag...* command (`gitlens.diffWithBranch`) to compare the active file with the same file on the selected branch or tag
+- Adds a *Compare File with Branch or Tag...* command (`gitlens.diffWithBranch`) to compare the current file with the same file on the selected branch or tag

-- Adds a *Compare File with Next Revision* command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the active file/diff with the next commit revision
+- Adds a *Compare File with Next Revision* command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the current file/diff with the next commit revision

-- Adds a *Compare File with Previous Revision* command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the active file/diff with the previous commit revision
+- Adds a *Compare File with Previous Revision* command (`gitlens.diffWithPrevious`) with a shortcut of `alt+,` to compare the current file/diff with the previous commit revision

-- Adds a *Compare Line Revision with Previous* command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the active file/diff with the previous line commit revision
+- Adds a *Compare Line Revision with Previous* command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the current file/diff with the previous line commit revision

-- Adds a *Compare File with Revision...* command (`gitlens.diffWithRevision`) to compare the active file with the selected revision of the same file
+- Adds a *Compare File with Revision...* command (`gitlens.diffWithRevision`) to compare the current file with the selected revision of the same file

-- Adds a *Compare File with Working Revision* command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the active file/diff with the working tree
+- Adds a *Compare File with Working Revision* command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the current file/diff with the working tree

-- Adds a *Compare Line Revision with Working File* command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the active line with the working tree
+- Adds a *Compare Line Revision with Working File* command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the current line with the working tree

 ---
 ### And More

-- Adds a *Copy Commit ID to Clipboard* command (`gitlens.copyShaToClipboard`) to copy the commit id (sha) of the active line to the clipboard or from the most recent commit to the current branch, if there is no active editor
+- Adds a *Copy Commit ID to Clipboard* command (`gitlens.copyShaToClipboard`) to copy the commit id (sha) of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

-- Adds a *Copy Commit Message to Clipboard* command (`gitlens.copyMessageToClipboard`) to copy the commit message of the active line to the clipboard or from the most recent commit to the current branch, if there is no active editor
+- Adds a *Copy Commit Message to Clipboard* command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

-- Adds a *Open Working File"* command (`gitlens.openWorkingFile`) to open the working file for the active file revision
+- Adds a *Open Working File"* command (`gitlens.openWorkingFile`) to open the working file for the current file revision

-- Adds a *Open Revision...* command (`gitlens.openFileRevision`) to open the selected revision for the active file
+- Adds a *Open Revision...* command (`gitlens.openFileRevision`) to open the selected revision for the current file

 - Adds a *Open Changes (with difftool)* command (`gitlens.externalDiff`) to the source control group and source control resource context menus to open the changes of a file or set of files with the configured git difftool